Smoke alarm supports for adults who are deaf or hard of hearing

 We acknowledge that people will make their own choice about how they describe themselves and their disability or cultural identity.

-Amos is 24 and has severe, permanent hearing loss in both ears that was diagnosed when he was a baby.
-He communicates using Auslan and does not wear any hearing aids or have cochlear implants.
+Amos is 24 and has severe, permanent hearing loss in both ears which was diagnosed when he was a baby.
+He communicates using Auslan and does not wear any hearing devices.
+Amos recently bought a house.
+He is moving out of his family home to live with his partner.
+He asks for NDIS funding for a visual and tactile alerting system connected to a smoke alarm.

 Would we fund this?

-Yes, we would typically fund standard smoke alarms and alerting systems for people who are deaf or hard of hearing if it meets the NDIS funding criteria.
+Yes, visual and tactile alerting systems are NDIS supports.
+We would typically fund visual and tactile alerting systems for people who are deaf or hard of hearing if it meets the reasonable and necessary criteria.

 Why would we fund this?

-To work out if funding for standard smoke alarms and alerting systems for people who are deaf or hard of hearing is reasonable and necessary, we consider the information you’ve provided against the NDIS funding criteria and our funding criteria for assistive technology.
+To work out if funding for visual and tactile alerting systems for people who are deaf or hard of hearing are reasonable and necessary, we consider the information you’ve provided against the reasonable and necessary criteria.

 What else do we think about?

-The support you need will depend on your situation and the impact of your disability.
+The NDIS support you need will depend on your situation and the impact of your disability.

 Other things we think about include:

-• your functional capacity to respond appropriately to a smoke alarm intellectually, emotionally and physically
+• your intellectual, emotional and physical ability to respond appropriately to a smoke alarm

 • any smoke alarms you may already use or own